-Radical Hospitality, 2017, 2-channel video, interactive sound installation
+Radical Hospitality, 2014-2019, 2-channel video, participatory sound installation and sculpture.

 Zine made as performance, during the first opening of Radical Hospitality, on the printer in the installation, from photos in the installation, during the 2017 opening at IDIO Gallery - Ed.
 20